qe201020335/BeatSaberOffsetMigrator/README.md

 # BeatSaberOffsetMigrator
-A simple mod to migrate controller settings between versions.
+A mod to migrate controller settings between versions.

 ## The Idea
 ### The Runtime-to-Saber Offset